 Can Coast Guard Veterans File Asbestos Trust Fund Claims in Addition to VA Benefits?

-VA benefits and asbestos trust fund compensation are completely independent of each other.
-Filing for VA disability compensation does not affect eligibility for trust fund claims, and receiving trust fund payments does not reduce VA benefits.
+VA benefits and trust fund compensation are completely independent of each other.
+[3] Filing for VA disability compensation does not affect eligibility for trust fund claims, and receiving trust fund payments does not reduce VA benefits.
 Coast Guard veterans with mesothelioma should pursue both pathways simultaneously.

 How Trust Claims Work for Veterans.
 An attorney investigates the veteran's service record to identify which vessels they served aboard and when.
-From the vessel construction history and historical purchasing records, the attorney identifies which manufacturers supplied insulation, gaskets, packing materials, and other asbestos-containing products used on those specific ships.
+From the vessel construction history and historical purchasing records, the attorney identifies which manufacturers supplied insulation, gaskets, packing materials, and other ACMs used on those specific ships.
 Claims are then filed against the relevant trusts, with each trust evaluating the claim based on its own criteria for compensating mesothelioma patients.
+[3]

 How Do Coast Guard Veterans Prove Asbestos Exposure for VA Claims and Lawsuits?